DigBioLab/ExpoSeq/README.md

 ## Talk with your data (optional)

-The pipeline has implemented [pandasai](https://docs.pandas-ai.com/en/latest/).
-This option gives you the opportunity to investigate your data and even create plots without any further knowledge in programming with python.
+I implemented [pandasai](https://docs.pandas-ai.com/en/latest/) in the pipeline to give you the option to investigate your data and even create plots without any further knowledge in programming with python.
 You can call the following command to start the chat with pandasai
 <br>

 ```python